daiiz/griddles-ui-card/README.md

 griddles-ui-card
 ================
 ## Summary
-This is a web component, using Polymer library.
+This is a web component wrapper for [griddlesJS](https://github.com/daiz713/griddles) using Polymer.
 The griddles-ui-card component provides a simple card UI.
 You can dynamically set and change the contents in the &lt;griddles-ui-card&gt; element.
 ##### Example:
 HTML:
 ```